Meet our Staff

 Sylvia is an experienced music and dance specialist, who believes in the importance of arts education and practice in developing balanced, confident and creative thinkers of any age.
 One of her key values is making music and dance a fun and engaging experience.
 Sylvia has vast experience running a variety of performing arts groups, including Orchestras, Percussion Ensembles, Jazz Bands, Rock Bands and organising major school events.
 She holds a Master of Education, Bachelor of Education and a Postgraduate Diploma in Music Education.
 Sylvia has a number of interests outside of teaching; she is a developing contemporary jeweller exhibiting in small galleries and shops and enjoys going to the gym, gardening and beach walking.

-Greg Ford is the Specialist Biotechnology Teacher.
+Greg Ford is the Specialist Science Teacher.
 His first laboratory consisted of a single plastic container, his bare hands, and the world around him, as he conducted experiments into the fluid dynamics of various viscosities of topsoil at the tender age of 9 months.
 He has conducted ever more complex experiments through life, schooling, and University, where he earned a degree in Psychology and Philosophy.
 Greg taught English and Science in Taiwan for several years, before returning to NZ to study at the Victoria University of Wellington College of Education. 他在台灣學得很努力，所以他會講和讀中文.
-Greg is excited to be working in the Technology department at TNIS, and is looking forward to collaborating with students on Biotechnology projects.
+Greg is excited to be working in the Technology department at TNIS, and is looking forward to collaborating with students on science projects

 Specialist Teacher - Digital Media